-To understand where the state of Florida is concerning their prescription drug laws, you must first understand how they got there.
+To understand where the state of Florida is concerning their prescription drug laws, our Port St. Lucie drug lawyers understand how they got there.
 In the late 1990’s, OxyContin came on the scene.
 It was an inexpensive pain medication that doctors were thrilled to have access to treat patients.
 This medication was marketed to the doctors as a less-addictive pain medication than anything on the market.
 It worked beautifully, and it gave the patient a feeling of well-being that seemed to change their world.
 The doctors were told (and shared it with the patients) that if you had real pain, you could not get addicted to this opioid.
 This proved to be inaccurate and deadly.

 Soon people with legitimate issues became addicted to the cure, and the quantity needed to keep them pain-free increased.
 Unscrupulous doctors and businessmen soon jumped on this opportunity, and “pain clinics” began springing up all over the state.
 As the OxyContin / Hydrocodone epidemic took hold, people from other states traveled to Florida in carloads to take advantage of “doctors’ who would write them anything they wanted for cash.
 According to our drug crimes attorneys, this earned Florida the nickname “Prescription Capitol of the World” and the Florida highways were called the “Oxy-express.”